garden-io/garden/docs/basics/ephemeral-clusters.md

 # Ephemeral Kubernetes Clusters

+{% hint style="warning" %}
+This feature is still experimental.
+Please let us know if you have any questions or if any issues come up!
+{% endhint %}

-At Garden, we're committed to reducing the friction in onboarding and trying out our platform for your own projects.
-To make Kubernetes adoption more accessible and convenient, we've introduced **Ephemeral Kubernetes Clusters**.
-These ephemeral clusters are designed to provide you with a hassle-free way to explore Garden's capabilities and Kubernetes without the need of an existing Kubernetes cluster.
+At Garden, we're committed to reducing the friction with getting started and trialing our tooling with your projects.
+To make Garden adoption more accessible and convenient, we've introduced **Ephemeral Kubernetes Clusters**.
+We designed this feature to provide you with a hassle-free way to explore Garden's capabilities on Kubernetes without needing to configure or provision a local or remote cluster.

+The Ephemeral Kubernetes Clusters are provided for free to all users in our **Community Tier**.
+These clusters are meant for short-term use and to allow you to run and test your applications with Garden on a Kubernetes remote cluster.

 ## Usage quota and managing clusters

-The ephemeral Kubernetes clusters are provided for free to all users.
-The ephemeral clusters are designed for short-term use and allow you to run and test your applications with Garden on Kubernetes cluster.

 Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
 After this period, the cluster is automatically destroyed.